 After you've finished merging - click on the Close Report button and exit from Comparison Report mode.

-Merge lists, which are in the different workbooks
+Merge lists, stored in the different Excel files

 We've divided this list into 2 parts and will merge 2 workbooks.

 Drop target file into left panel - it will receive new rows - result of the merge command.
 We drop other file on the right side - this is source for the new(inserted) records.

 Use Update Files command on the Merge tab.
 It just moves data from one workbook into another one.

 So, now in single click without selecting any comparison options we've got the results.

 Part List 2.xlsx has being merged into Part List 1.xlsx.

 Color formatting is optional.
 Turn option Mark Changes when Merging ON, to enable it.

 xlCompare is powerful excel merge tool.
 Comparison Engine allows to implement all possible types of merge operations you need on the daily basis.

 If we know all differences between worksheets - we can merge them in all ways.